Soccer Drills

 Stationary Strike Form

 Ball on the ground 12 yards from goal.
-Player approaches at a walking pace and strikes with the laces, plant foot pointing at the target, head over the ball, follow-through across the body.
-10 reps each foot.
-Foundation drill for any age and any session that includes finishing.
+The player approaches at a walking pace and strikes with the laces: plant foot pointing at the target, head over the ball, follow-through across the body.
+A foundation drill for any age and any session that includes finishing.

 Shoot from a Pass